codenamethanos/materialui-table/README.md

 # Thanos Datatable
 A library of React components for a light React Datatable using materialui.
-Run the following command: `npm install thanos-datatable`
+Run the following command: `npm install thanos-datatable` And then install package: `import ThanosTable from "thanos-datatable";`

 ## Options
 | Key                           | Value Type (Default)          | Description                                                     |